nleanba/typst-marginalia/lib.typ

 /// Create a marginnote.
 /// Will adjust it's position downwards to avoid previously placed notes, and upwards to avoid extending past the bottom margin.
 ///
+/// Notes can be attached a label and are referenceable (if @setup was run).
+///
 /// #compat((
 ///   "0.1.5": (
 ///     [`reverse` has been replaced with @note.side.